b3h3moth/UnixCentric/README.md

 * extract, clear and setup a bitfield;
 * bit hacks.

+### interfaces

+How to set up robust interfaces in C programs.

 ### Libraries and API's

 A lot of libraries for every day use; graphics, cryptography, serialization,